Stocks Little Changed as Investors Play It Safe Ahead of the Fed

 Continue Reading Below

-Major U.S. indexes have mostly drifted higher in recent trading sessions, with the S&P 500 and Dow industrials rising to fresh records together Monday.
+Stock trading has been relatively muted in recent sessions, as easing geopolitical concerns and steady global growth have given investors few reasons to unload stocks.

+The subdued trading environment continued Tuesday, with the S&P 500 on track to notch its smallest intraday range since December 2013.

-Some analysts attributed the lull in the stock market to investors holding off on bets ahead of the Fed's upcoming policy announcement.
+Some analysts said investors appeared to be holding off on making new bets ahead of the Fed's upcoming policy announcement.
 Many expect the central bank to announce Wednesday that it will keep rates unchanged and that it will start slowly unwinding its $4.5 trillion balance sheet.

 "It's a really quiet market.
 People are in a wait-and-see mode ahead of the Fed meeting," said Bret Chesney, a senior portfolio manager at Alpine Global Management.
 "With the things I'm trading today, just nodding at the stock moves prices."